 The next time you feel that you are given or offered something that is not what you want or asked for, say something about it.
 There is nothing lost by disagreeing or negotiating for that middle ground so you don’t feel like the one that has lost.
 When you speak out, you will feel better for having done so, and those around you will respect you more as well.
 Not settling for unhappiness is like any exercise, the more you use those muscles, the stronger they will become.

 Ready to Master Your Success And Love Your Career?
-Register Now!
+Sign up for a FREE coaching session with me NOW!